pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 11 - Vehicle routing with access restrictions ...............................................................................

-* The vehicle is going from vertex ``13224`` to vertex ``9224``.
+* The vehicle is going from vertex ``13009`` to vertex ``9411``.
 * The vehicle's cost in this case will be in seconds.
-* The regular cost is the original cost in seconds multiplied with €0.10.
+* The regular cost is the original cost in seconds multiplied by $0.10.
-* The cost for ``residential`` roads is the original cost in seconds multiplied with a €0.50 penalty.
+* The cost for ``residential`` roads is the original cost in seconds multiplied with a $0.50 penalty.
-* Any ``primary`` road cost is the original cost in seconds multiplied with a €100 fine.
+* Any ``primary`` road cost is the original cost in seconds multiplied with a $100 fine.

 Through ``CASE`` statements and sub queries costs can be mixed as you like, and this will change the results of your routing request instantly.
-Cost changes will affect the next shortest path search, and there is no need to rebuild your network.
+Cost changes will affect the next shortest path search, and there is no need to rebuild the network.

 .. literalinclude:: solutions/advanced_problems.sql
-  :start-after: ad-10.txt
+  :start-after: ad-11.txt
   :end-before: tmp.txt

-:ref:`sol-11`
+:ref:`Solution to Exercise 11`

 .. note::
   Comparing with :ref:`Exercise 7<exercise-7>` and with :ref:`Exercise 9<exercise-9>`: